Functional Renormalization Group Approach for Signal Detection: Introduction

 \section{Introduction}

-\paragraph{Renormalization group and AI.} Techniques of data analysis are mainly considered as useful tools for physicists in order to investigate experimental results comprising a massive number of data, which is of great importance nowadays in applied domain.
-One of the purposes of this paper is to emphasise that data analysis can be also viewed as a physical problem involving an unconventional Euclidean field theory.
-Moreover, such a framework is specially adapted to an analysis by the renormalization group (RG), the specificity of the theory bringing new and challenging issues.
-In physics, the RG is a general concept relevant to tackling problems involving a very large number of interacting degrees of freedom \cite{Collins,ZinnJustinBook1,ZinnJustinBook2,ZinnJustinBook3,Riv1}.
-All the technical incarnations of this concept aim to perform the same thing: to approximate the exact (but generally partially known) description by a simple but effective theory where the relevant variables from statistical or quantum states are extracted.
-This theory ignores some details, which are irrelevant at a given level of description regarding some experimental precision.
-In other words, RG aims to identify physical states that cannot be distinguished experimentally, the basin of attraction of the effective description defining an equivalence class of microscopic states.
-As a general concept, RG has a numerous range of applications among them statistical mechanics of critical phenomena, glassy and out-of-equilibrium systems, turbulence, particle physics, quantum gravity, etc \cite{Dupuis_2021}.
-Consequently, it appears that RG is more than a technical trick, it is a conceptual key for understanding the modern physics.
+\paragraph{Renormalization group and AI.} Techniques of data analysis are primarily regarded as valuable tools for physicists to investigate experimental results that encompass vast amounts of data, which are increasingly significant in applied domains today.
+One of the aims of this paper is to emphasize that data analysis can also be viewed as a physical problem involving an unconventional Euclidean field theory.
+Moreover, this framework is particularly well-suited for analysis using the renormalization group (RG), with the specific nature of the theory presenting new and challenging issues.
+In physics, the RG is a general concept relevant for addressing problems involving a very large number of interacting degrees of freedom.
+All technical implementations of this concept aim to achieve the same goal: to approximate the exact (but generally only partially known) description of a system with a simpler yet effective theory, from which relevant variables from statistical or quantum states are extracted.
+This theory disregards certain details deemed irrelevant at a particular level of description, depending on the experimental precision required.
+In other words, RG seeks to identify physical states that cannot be distinguished experimentally; the basin of attraction of the effective description defines an equivalence class of microscopic states.
+As a general concept, RG has a wide range of applications, including statistical mechanics of critical phenomena, glassy and out-of-equilibrium systems, turbulence, particle physics, and quantum gravity.
+Consequently, RG emerges as more than just a technical trick; it serves as a conceptual key for understanding modern physics.